Skip to content

-Belgian hop shoots, the edible white gold
+Belgian hop shoots, delicious edible white gold

 What are hop shoots?
 Are hops edible?